 A very nice example of a rare, six light (eight with the roof down) ‘Tickford’ Cabriolet, handsome in design, with an ‘easy action’ roof which winds down with a crank handle, just one person being required to raise or lower it.
 The versatile design gives the option of relatively draft-free open air motoring in a car which has large easy-access doors as well as being spacious, light and airy when closed.
 The car is smartly painted in black & deep green, with very nice chromework, fresh light tan leather, very good green carpets, the aforementioned hood in very good order, fully lined, and excellent woodwork.
 The whole car presents well, runs nicely, and has recently completed a 2,000 mile round Britain tour.
-We are about to fit a new clutch, service and prepare the car, and it will be newly MoT tested.
+We have just fitted a new clutch, the car has been serviced, and it is MoT tested until September 2018

 Chassis No. GSY47 Reg.
 No. FS 6475 £67,500